voutilad/sisu.io/content/posts/embeddings.md

 ### Prerequisites {#prerequisites}

-Graph a copy of [Neo4j 4.1](https://neo4j.com/download-center), ideally a copy of [Neo4j Desktop](https://neo4j.com/download) to make it easier for yourself if you're not familiar with installing plugins, etc. (See the [getting started guide](https://neo4j.com/developer/neo4j-desktop/) if you're new to this stuff.)
+Grab a copy of [Neo4j 4.1](https://neo4j.com/download-center), ideally a copy of [Neo4j Desktop](https://neo4j.com/download) to make it easier for yourself if you're not familiar with installing plugins, etc. (See the [getting started guide](https://neo4j.com/developer/neo4j-desktop/) if you're new to this stuff.)